onassar/TurtlePHP/README.md

 security headers/content)

 ### Error/exception handling
- - Non-framework errors are routed to an internal file which presents a friendly user interface.
+ - Programmatic  (eg. not 404&#039;) errors are routed to an internal file which presents a friendly user interface.

 ### Dynamic routing
  - Routes can be added to the application dynamically (eg. by a plugin)